GOLOBOROTKO’S STUDIO IS NOT A PLACE. IT IS A PRACTICE.

 This applies to artists who work independently and do their own printing and clean-up.
 The artist shares the studio with no more than 2-4 people.
 This arrangement is ideal for artists who work on different size images, or who need to use the press more frequently such as for proofing or multi-drop monotypes.
 No instruction, but technical assistance is available.
-No registration necessary.
+No registration is necessary.

-Hands-on printmaking workshops catered to organizations, school groups, and as Professional Development to staff.
+Hands-on printmaking workshops catered to organizations, school groups, and Professional Development to staff.
 Workshops can be designed for a range of skill levels, from novice to visual arts specialist, and can incorporate how to: use a printing press; create prints using relief techniques and monotype; make editions; and apply advanced printmaking methods such as intaglio, viscosity, and chine-collé exploring a variety of materials, tools, and equipment.

 Explore the painterly qualities of monotype and monoprints.
-Learn methods of brushing, rolling, layering, overprinting, viscosity roll ups, and specific techniques using plexiglass or metal plates.
+Learn methods of brushing, rolling, layering, overprinting, viscosity roll-ups, and specific techniques using plexiglass or metal plates.
 From oil inks to watercolors this workshop is ideal for artists who love to draw and paint directly and spontaneously.
 Multi-plate drop and both methods of addition and reduction will be used to create rich imagery.

-This intensive workshop is geared to artists familiar to basic printmaking techniques who are interested in learning how to use oriental papers glued and printed simultaneously on traditional western printing papers, while keeping in mind archival life and flatness.
+This intensive workshop is geared to artists familiar with basic printmaking techniques who are interested in learning how to use oriental papers glued and printed simultaneously on traditional western printing papers, while keeping in mind archival life and flatness.

-In this comprehensive workshop students will learn the basics of silkscreen methods and will learn how to create images through direct and photographic means.
-Artists will learn to develop printing strategies using a combination of techniques, images and the layering of colors.
-Artists will learn the steps needed to create a small edition of silkscreen prints using reductive, additive, direct and digital techniques.
+In this comprehensive workshop, students will learn the basics of silkscreen methods and will learn how to create images through direct and photographic means.
+Artists will learn to develop printing strategies using a combination of techniques, images, and the layering of colors.
+Artists will learn the steps needed to create a small edition of silkscreen prints using reductive, additive, direct, and digital techniques.

 Are you interested in learning printmaking techniques to translate your artwork into multiple prints?
-This intensive workshop will explore how artists today incorporate the diverse elements of printmaking into their work, and the ways in which you can best translate your own work using the language of the print media.
+This intensive workshop will explore how artists today incorporate the diverse elements of printmaking into their work and the ways in which you can best translate your own work using the language of the print media.
 Each participant will have a chance to explore appropriate techniques that will enrich their work and practice.
 Students will learn how to create monotypes, collagraphs, and silkscreen.
 The result will be amazing one-of-a-kind prints and a small silkscreen edition.

-In this class students will learn how to print lithographic imagery created on polyester plates.
+In this class, students will learn how to print lithographic imagery created on polyester plates.
 Artists will have the option to use a combination of hand-drawn, digital, or photographic imagery to create and print multi-color lithographic prints.
 Methods to achieve a consistent edition and register multiple colors will also be incorporated into the lesson.
-At the end of this course artists produce a small lithographic edition.
+At the end of this course, artists produce a small lithographic edition.

-Artists explore the technical versatility and expressive qualities of hand-printed lithographic images originated from a combination of drawings, digital imagery and photographs.
-Emphasis will be given to multi-plates, ink modifiers and proper registration.
+Artists explore the technical versatility and expressive qualities of hand-printed lithographic images originated from a combination of drawings, digital imagery, and photographs.
+Emphasis will be given to multi-plates, ink modifiers, and proper registration.
 Artists will create a small professional-level edition of prints.
-Images created on transparencies or printed digitally will be photomechanically transfered to positive litho plates and printed.
+Images created on transparencies or printed digitally will be photomechanically transferred to positive litho plates and printed.